bluemathsoft/bluemathsoft.github.io/_posts/2017-05-31-how-to-emscripten-c-function-array-argument.md

 title: How to Emscripten C function with array argument
 ---

-How to Emscripten C function with array argument
-===

 You have successfully emscriptened the simplest C function.
 Now you want to do something serious by passing an array of numbers to the C function.
 This post will describe how to go about it.

 Here's the C function that accepts an array of `double`s and multiplies it by a multiplier.
 The content of array are overwritten by the result, thus the array argument acts as input as well as output.